Durphan/Rick-and-morty-Characters/README.md

-This repository is a practice of how to use Material UI and ReactTS, so I can go here if I need to remember something.
+This repository is a practice of how to use Axios with React and Material UI.

-Technologies (for the moment) :
+Technologies:

 Material UI
 Typescript